cjdelisle/cjdns/README.md

 How close is it to complete?
 ----------------------------

-A live testing network exists with at least 15 active nodes.
+A live testing network exists with at least 50 active nodes.
+The software has been tested and runs on x86, amd64, ARMv5 and PowerPC64 (ps3).
+So far the only operating system it runs on is Linux (heros needed!)
+It has run well on every type of Linux that it has been installed on.

 What about DNS?